mistersingh179/bw-dashboard/README.md

 - value can be taken from the browser
 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

-## Pending – build categories concept
-- Webpage will have many categories & categories will hany many webpages
-- When we get a webpage's html, we will also parse it and set up its categories
-- display categories of the webpage on its show page
-- api to get categories of a webpage
-- campaign can also have many categories & categories can have many campaigns
-- when campaign is created we can provide which categories to run on
-- categories UI to see list of categories & the campaign count & webpage count for each category

 ## Pending backlog
   - we need page's category & a category selection on campaign
 - design improvement to reduce scored campaigns